 Oakland anchors one corner of a sort of Bermuda Triangle around San Francisco Bay where affordable prices go missing.
 The second corner is San Francisco, as famous for its sky-high real estate as it is for Alcatraz and Fisherman's Wharf.
 The third corner is Silicon Valley, home to tech giants handing out six-figure salaries like candy on Halloween.

 Compared to its neighbors to the west and south, Oakland might seem a bargain.
-But consider this: Although median household income in Oakland is about 23% higher than the national level, median home values are more than three times the U.S. as a whole.
+But consider this: although median household income in Oakland is 18% higher than the national level, median home values are three times higher than the U.S. median.

 Just a few years ago, Seattle's economy was as hot and strong as its coffee, which put relentless upward pressure on prices.
 COVID-19 offered some respite from the persistent cost increases, but the Emerald City still remains one of the priciest cities in the nation.

 It's not hard to divine why.
 As a major hub for the technology industry, Seattle is awash in high-paid jobs.
 Microsoft (MSFT) and Amazon.com (AMZN) are both based in the area, as are many smaller high-tech companies.